jlegatheaux/cnss/README.md

 node node_id #interfaces name_of_control_class name_of_application [class args …]
 ```

 Node ids must start at 0 and follow a strict increasing order.
-Args are accessible to the node application algorithm via a `String[] args` parameter of the `initialise()` method.
+Arguments are accessible to the node application algorithm via a `String[] args` parameter of the `initialise()` method.

 Example: